Dyalog/link/docs/Usage/index.md

 ```

 ## Linking a directory on startup
 If you are using Dyalog version 18.2 or later, you can cause a link to be created to the root of your workspace (`#`) as APL starts, by setting the `LOAD` parameter on the command line or as an environment variable.
-If a function `Run` exists after the link has been created, it will be called with a right argument containing the name of the directory.
-You can disable the call to `Run`by including the `-q` switch on the command line (in the same way that the `-q` switch inhibits the execution of the latent expression when loading a workspace).
+After establishing the link, the system will call the function `Run` with a right argument containing the name of the directory (resulting in a `VALUE ERROR` if there is no such function.
+You can disable the call to `Run`by including the `-x` switch on the command line (in the same way that the `-x` switch inhibits the execution of the latent expression when loading a workspace).

 With a standard Dyalog 18.2 installation under Microsoft Windows, you can also right click on a directory and select "Open with Dyalog" or "Run with Dyalog" to create a link on startup and optionally call `Run`.